chrisr3/gradle-distributed-testing-plugin/README.md

 # Gradle Distributed Testing Plugin

-The Gradle Distributed Testing Plugin enables distributed testing using Kubernetes to improve build times.
+The Gradle Distributed Testing Plugin enables distributed testing using Kubernetes to speed up build times.
 The entire set of tests is divided into a number of buckets, approximately evening out the duration between them, and are subsequently executed in a distributed fashion on a matching number of pods.
-In this way, it is possible to "parallelise" test execution.
+In this way, it is possible to "parallelise" the test execution.

 ## Usage
 To install the plugin, put the following in the host project root `build.gradle`: